 The downstream machine is responsible for selecting the actual conveyor speed according to the preferred conveyor speed sent in the BoardAvailable message.
 In general the highest possible speed supported by both machines will be selected.

-If a StartTransport message is received for a BoardId and BoardIdCreatedBy combination which is not the one received with the last BoardAvailable message, the transport shall be canceled.
+If a StartTransport message is received for a BoardId which is not the one received with the last BoardAvailable message, the transport shall be canceled.
 This case is not to be treated as a protocol error.

 StopTransport